 The Math Lab, located on the second floor of the Lemieux Library, is a free drop-in service provided by the Mathematics Department for all students in lower division mathematics courses (up through MATH 2330) at Seattle University.
 Students are encouraged to work on their mathematics coursework at the various tables in the Lab and to seek help from the Math Lab assistant whenever necessary.
 The Lab is meant to augment the assistance given by the instructor of the course and to provide help at times when the instructor is not available.

-The Office of Multicultural Affairs values collaborating with faculty to advocate for and support the development, persistence, and achievement of student from historically underrepresented backgrounds.
-Our relationships with faculty develop in a variety of ways, including mutual referrals for assistance for individual students, consultations about classroom dynamics, guest lectures about issues of multiculturalism and social justice, and workshops for students and/or faculty colleagues.
-Faculty may hear from students about concerns related to, for example, finances, living situation, isolation, or family; OMA staff can help facilitate resolution of these concerns or direct students or faculty to other resources on campus.
+The Office of Multicultural Affairs values collaborating with faculty to advocate for and support the development, persistence, and achievement of students from historically underrepresented backgrounds.
+Our relationships with faculty develop in a variety of ways, including mutual referrals for assistance for individual students; consultations about classroom dynamics; guest lectures and trainings about issues of diversity, inclusion, equity, and social justice; and workshops for students and/or faculty colleagues.
+If faculty hear from students about concerns related to, for example, finances, living situation, isolation, or family OMA staff can help facilitate resolution of these concerns or direct students or faculty to more appropriate resources on campus.

 Pigott Pavilion 180 | 296-6070 | firstname.lastname@example.org | www.seattleu.edu/oma

 The President welcomes new faculty and discusses Jesuit education as well as the Seattle University mission with them.
 He joins with other Jesuits in welcoming the new faculty on behalf of the Jesuit community and engages with individual faculty on special projects, courses, and committees.
-The President and Mission & Ministry sponsor Mission Day for the development of faculty and staff in the SU mission.
-Faculty are invited to various events and meetings sponsored by the President—faculty breakfasts, noon forums, appreciation events, lectures, etc. The President collaborates with the Cabinet, President’s Advisory Council, Board of Trustees, and external constituencies in support of the university's mission.
+The President and the Center for Jesuit Education sponsor Mission Day for the development of faculty and staff in the SU mission.
+Faculty are invited to various events and meetings sponsored by the President—faculty breakfasts, noon forums, appreciation events, lectures, etc. The President collaborates with the Cabinet, University Leadership Council, Board of Trustees, and external constituencies in support of the university's mission.
 For scheduling contact the President’s Executive Secretary: Elizabeth Pilati.

 Administration 109 | 296-1891 | email@example.com | www.seattleu.edu/president

 The Office of the Registrar and Operations provides administrative services for students, faculty, and staff in support of the mission of Seattle University.
 The office is responsible for interpretation and implementation of academic policies and procedures and is responsible for academic records protection and maintenance.
-Key services include academic classroom scheduling, grade posting, degree posting, petition processing, withdrawal processing, transfer credit evaluation and advising, degree audit management, academic policy and form hosting, SU Online, Schedule Planner tool user education and support, academic administration procedure and deadline communications, academic catalog preparation and hosting, and Family Educational Rights and Privacy Act (FERPA) training and interpretation.
+Key services include academic classroom scheduling, grade posting, degree posting, petition processing, withdrawal processing, transfer credit evaluation and advising, degree audit management, academic policy and form hosting, SU Online, CLSS (course scheduling), academic administration procedure and deadline communications, academic catalog preparation and hosting, and Family Educational Rights and Privacy Act (FERPA) training and interpretation.